 In my search for a simple project management solution, I got pretty frustrated: everything’s built for people working in large teams.
 All I wanted was a simple solution so that I could have an at-a-glance look at all the projects I’m working on simultaneously (e.g. every freelancer’s life).
 I found Hector, and it works fairly well.

 With this app, I can add individual projects and notes about them, create tasks related to each project, and create due dates to go along with each task.
-I can also add attachments if needed, and even add collaborators (if they have a Hector account).
+I can also add attachments if needed, and even add collaborators (if the collaborators have a Hector account).
 It also has a place for “to dos.”

 I create a “project” for each client; in other words, each client is a project in Hector.
 I’d love it if there were more ways to categorize things (for example, I’d like to be able to have client folders to put the projects under).

 In an ideal world, a full-on project management solution for freelancers would be a cross between Time Panther and Hector.
+(March 2020 update: I found something like this with ClickUp, which I have been using for a while.
+It’s excellent and definitely worth checking out).

 I use software and apps to keep all of my life organized—not just my freelance work.
 AnyList is one of the things I use to remember things in the home side of my life.
 You can use AnyList for just that—any list, but I use it mostly for groceries.